 In the early localization industry, the growing need for relevancy and immediacy has meant managing people’s on-demand expectations: everything is instantaneous and I need it now.
 This stimulated the search for a new machine solution, and over the last 15 years, technology has developed to such an extent that machines can take over much of the basic work of translation.

 “However, today what is most important is personal engagement, which impacts both the content and the user interface.
 The key issue in the localization industry is no longer turnaround time or cost per word but getting the content right for high-sensitivity situations.
 This need to address individual engagement with content now requires such skills as transcreation, rewriting and native authoring.
 LSPs, for example, are extending their offerings to video and authoring and offering specialized knowledge services.
 And then you need to synchronize the tech and that new content to be available to meet different language and regional needs.
 So we no longer need localization service hubs such as Dublin was in the earlier days.
 The technology has been democratized and the growth of platforms has created needs everywhere.
 So we have gradually come back to having users drive the experience, which will, in turn, spur new changes in the industry, and new investments and skills.”

 Perhaps the one good thing about going full circle is that you do it better the second time around!

-Francis Tsang will be delivering the keynote at the TAUS Asia Conference on 17-18 October in Singapore.
-To hear more about intelligent content delivery in and out of Asia, take a look at the program full of inspiring speakers and save your seat!
+Francis Tsang delivered the keynote at the TAUS Asia Conference on 17-18 October 2019 in Singapore.
+To learn more about intelligent content delivery in and out of Asia, download the Keynotes Asia 2019!